kubecost/poc-common-configurations/aws-amp/adot/README.md

     --override-existing-serviceaccounts --approve --profile admin
     ```

-1. Create the Kubecost federated s3 object store secret.
+2. Create the Kubecost federated s3 object store secret.

+    * There are many ways to create the secret, the below method may work best for automated tools.

     Copy the output from: